Deep Six (song)

 "Deep Six" is a song by American rock band Marilyn Manson.
 The song was released to digital outlets on December 16, 2014, as the second single from the band's ninth studio album, The Pale Emperor (2015).
 A music video directed by Bart Hess was released on YouTube.
 The song was a hit on American Active Rock radio, peaking at number eight on Billboard's Mainstream Rock, becoming the band's highest-peaking single ever on that chart.

 Composition

 Tim Noakes of Dazed wrote that the song is about "sin and sex."

 Release

 The song was released as a one-track single via music download services on December 16, 2014, as the second single taken from the album.
-A limited edition CD was released exclusively at Best Buy stores in the US a week later on December 23, containing both "Deep Six" and the album's other single, "Third Day of a Seven Day Binge", as double A-sides.
+A limited edition CD was released exclusively at Best Buy stores in the US a week later on December 23, containing both the album's first single "Third Day of a Seven Day Binge" and "Deep Six" as double A-sides.
 A limited amount of these CDs came bundled with an exclusive T-shirt.
 "Deep Six" also appeared on the soundtrack to the video game WWE 2K16.